 The differentiated minimum monthly amount of insurable income for self-employed persons according to their taxable income during the previous year is no longer valid.
 A fixed minimum social security income of BGN 710 has been introduced.

 Self-insured persons performing activities on various grounds, make advance payments on one of those grounds, at the person’s discretion (Art.
 2 (3) of the Regulation).

 When self-insured persons perform employment activities on different grounds and are remunerated accordingly, the social security contributions for these employment activities are due on the sum of the income received.
-The monthly insurable earnings on which the social security contributions are paid in such cases must not exceed the statutory maximum monthly insurable earnings, determined for the respective year under the SSSBA, which is BGN 3,000 for 2020.
+The monthly insurable earnings on which the social security contributions are paid in such cases must not exceed the statutory maximum monthly insurable earnings, determined for the respective year under the SSSBA, which from 1st ot April 2022 is BGN 3400.

-The minimum insurable earnings for self-insured farmers and tobacco growers in Bulgaria who carry out farming activities in 2020 are BGN 420.
+The minimum insurable earnings for self-insured farmers and tobacco growers in Bulgaria who carry out only farming activities from 01.04.2022 are BGN 710.